LearnChemE

 Fugacities of Mixtures: Interactive Simulations

-These simulations were prepared using Mathematica.
+The first and second simulations will run in your browser.
+The third simulation was prepared using Mathematica.
 Download the free Wolfram player, and then download the simulation CDF file (link given below or click on figure to download).
 Try to predict the behavior when a parameter changes before using a slider to change that parameter.
 Screencasts below explain how to use these simulations.

 Try to answer these questions before determining the answer with the simulation.
 We suggest that you write down the reasons for your answers.